 - You want it for drinks or ethnic recipes

-- It has a long shelf life useful if you don’t use it regularly and want to keep some in the cupboard
+- It has a long shelf life useful if you don’t use it regularly and want to know you always have some in stock.

 It has a unique balance of important nutrients:

 - omega-3 (alpha linolenic fatty acid, ALA)